martinaalvera/Documentation/user_documentation/galaxy/galaxy.rst

 ..
 Warning::

-   The anonymous login is disabled by default .
+   The anonymous login is disabled by default.